Language-Research-Technology/BinderHub-registry/README.md

 # BinderHub-registry
-This repo contains a JSON file which characterises all of the BinderHub deployments which can run LDaCA notebooks.
-These definitions will be used by the LDaCA portal with a resources.yml file in the root of each registered notebook repository to filter the BinderHubs which can support that notebook repo.
+This repo contains a JSON file which characterises all of the BinderHub deployments known to be able to run LDaCA notebooks.
+These definitions will be used by the LDaCA portal together with a resources.yml file in the root of each registered notebook repository to filter the BinderHubs which can support that notebook repo.

 The JSON is defined as follows:
 ```json